Palestine Under the Ottomans

 The Unreasonable Palestinian Hatred of the Jewish Immigrants (see also)

 Ottoman Palestine was not a prosperous or healthy area.
 Peasants were dirty, ridden with lice, fleas and other parasites and malaria was endemic.
 Muslim infant and child mortality was 30%.
 In villages in the Hebron subdistrict, average life expectancy was 37.2 years for men but only 30.2 years for women.
 Women in the countryside were much more at risk than men due to malnutriion and childbirths.
 0 to7 years and 15 to 35 were particularly high risk ages.
 Half of the population died before their mid-thirties.
 Very few people lived beyond the age of 70.
 Ottoman Palestine was not a peaceful area.
-Peasant villages were built on hilltops and surrounded by walls, the wealthy built castles they could defend, travellers went in caravans with armed guards for protection.
+Peasant villages were built on hilltops and surrounded by walls for a reason, the wealthy built castles they could defend, travellers went in caravans with armed guards for protection.
 The early Zionist Jews were so incompetent at defending themselves that they often hired Arab guards to protect them from the very villages that were attacking them.

 Further Information: